Commandos (United Kingdom): Legacy

 At the end of the Second World War, all the British Army, Royal Navy, Royal Air Force, and some Royal Marines Commandos were disbanded.
 This left only three Royal Marines Commandos and one brigade (with supporting Army elements).
 As of 2010, the British Commando force is 3 Commando Brigade, which consists of both Royal Marines and British Army components, as well as commando-trained personnel from the Royal Navy and Royal Air Force.
-Other units of the British armed forces, which can trace their origins to the British Commandos of the Second World War, are the Parachute Regiment, the Special Air Service, and the Special Boat Service.
+Other units of the British armed forces, which can trace their origins to the British Commandos of the Second World War, are the Parachute Regiment, the Ranger Regiment, the Special Air Service, and the Special Boat Service.

 Of the Western nations represented in No. 10 (Inter-Allied) Commando, only Norway did not develop a post-war commando force.
 The French troops were the predecessors of the Commandos Marine.
 The Dutch Troops were the predecessors of the Korps Commandotroepen and the Belgian Troops were the predecessors of the Immediate Reaction Cell.
 The 1st Battalion of the United States Army Rangers were also influenced by the British Commandos.
 Their first volunteers were from troops stationed in Northern Ireland, who were sent to train at the Commando depot at Achnacarry.
-However, subsequent Ranger battalions were formed and trained independent of British influence.
+Subsequent Ranger battalions were formed and trained independent of British influence.

 The men serving with the Commandos were awarded 479 decorations during the war.
 This includes eight Victoria Crosses awarded to all ranks.
 Officers were awarded 37 Distinguished Service Orders with nine bars for a second award and 162 Military Crosses with 13 bars.
 Other ranks were awarded 32 Distinguished Conduct Medals and 218 Military Medals.
 In 1952 the Commando Memorial was unveiled by the Queen Mother.
 It is now a Category A listed monument in Scotland, dedicated to the men of the original British Commando Forces raised during Second World War.
 Situated around a mile from Spean Bridge village, it overlooks the training areas of the Commando Training Depot established in 1942 at Achnacarry Castle.